natforsdick/rewarewaannotation/README.md

 6. Set up the rest of the environment ready to run the test config.
 We are running this pipeline with Singularity - please ignore the message regarding it being deprecated on NeSI.

-   We will need to set up cache and temporary directories (e.g., `/nesi/nobackup/landcare03691/singularity-cache`, `/nesi/nobackup/landcare03691/tmp-anno`, and run `setfacl -b` commands to bypass NeSI security access control on `nobackup` to allow `pull` from online repos.
+   We will need to set up cache and temporary directories (e.g., `/nesi/nobackup/landcare03691/singularity-cache`, `/nesi/nobackup/landcare03691/tmp-anno`), and run `setfacl -b` commands to bypass NeSI security access control on `nobackup` to allow `pull` from online repos.
+We also need to set up a directory for `Braker3` to make `Augustus` scripts in (e.g., `/nesi/nobackup/landcare03691/augustus/`).

    For repeat usage, we recommend adding the following to your `~/.bashrc`: